-In terms of modelling, some of the earliest works on attribute value extraction primarily employed rule-based extraction methods.
+In terms of modelling, some of the earliest works on attribute-value extraction primarily employed rule-based extraction methods.
 They utilized a specialized seed dictionary or vocabulary to identify key phrases and attributes \citep{Ghani2006TextMF,Wong2009ScalableAE,Gopalakrishnan2012MatchingPT}.
 Moving beyond rule-based systems, several neural models have also been proposed for this task in the recent past \citep{Roy2021AttributeVG}.
-Architectures for this task can be broadly divided into two categories -- token classification \citep{Yang2021MAVEAP,Xu2019ScalingUO,Shrimal2022NERMQMRCFN} or generative \citep{Roy2022ExploringGM, Shinzato2023AUG} models.
-Token classification models typically identify the spans in the input text corresponding to an attribute.
+Neural architectures for this task can be broadly divided into two categories -- token classification \citep{Yang2021MAVEAP,Xu2019ScalingUO,Shrimal2022NERMQMRCFN} or generative \citep{Roy2022ExploringGM, Shinzato2023AUG} models.
+Token classification models utilize NER models to identify the spans in the input text corresponding to an attribute.
 On the other hand, generative models utilize Seq2Seq models to produce relevant attribute-value pairs from a specified input.
-Our \shortname{} model makes clever use of both the types of architecture, using a generative model for attribute extraction and a token-classification model for value extraction.
+Our \shortname{} model makes clever use of both types of architectures, using a generative model for attribute extraction and a token-classification model for value extraction.
 We compare extensively with both types of architectures and show significant gains achieved by \shortname{}.